stavoltafunzia/Maverick/README.md

 - (optional) [MBSymba](http://multibody.net/mbsymba/).
 MBSymba is a Maple library that allows to easily write the equations of motion for complex multibody systems.

+Moreover a C++ and a Fortran compiler are needed.

 ## Examples
 Each example is organised in four folders: "data", "maple", "results" and "sources".
 The "data" folder contains the Lua text files with the problem dataset, or the python files.
 The "maple" folder contains the Maple worksheet to generate the C++ code of the examples.
 If you do not have Maple, you can neglect this folder since C++ source codes are already included.
 The "results" folder contains the solution text files.
 The "sources" folder contains the C++ source files for the problem.